Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 10. Offer live chat support during the customer’s onboarding process.

-By offering this type of support, you can increase your customers’ chances of a successful onboarding experience.
+This support can increase your customers’ chances of a successful onboarding experience.

 11. Send helpful tips and tricks to the customer during their onboarding process.